vvisigoth/etherwallet/README.md

 1. `openssl req -new -x509 -keyout localhost.pem -out localhost.pem -days 3650 -nodes`
 2. `python ./serve.py ./localhost.pem`

-Once you open your Wallet, you'll want to connect your ethereum wallet, following the appropriate flow on the homepage.
+Once you open Wallet, you'll want to connect your Ethereum wallet, following the appropriate flow on the homepage.

 The address to which Wallet is connected will be indicated at the header of the page.
 By default, Wallet is connected to an Ethereum node provided by MyEtherWallet.
-To chance this, click on the "node" indicator in the header.
+To change this, click on the "node" indicator in the header.
 If you'd prefer to create your transactions Offline, this option is also available in the node dialogue.

 ### Online mode